 Holistic Alpinism: Komo Kulshan

-Fully-catered, two-day summit climb on Mount Baker’s Easton Glacier.
+Fully-catered, four-day glacier skills course and summit on Mount Baker’s Easton Glacier.
 New client price includes coaching calls in the run-up to our trip to help you get dialed in.

 Maximum 2:1 climber:coach ratio.